 A Merry Old Time

-It may be banal; however, greetings whose aesthetics are built around Santa Claus, Christmas Trees and wintery landscapes always do the trick.
-It is the tradition that never gets old.
-We wait for them to appear here, there and pretty much everywhere.
+It may be banal; however, greetings whose aesthetics are built around Santa Claus, Christmas Trees, and wintery landscapes always do the trick.
+It is a tradition that never gets old.
+We wait for them to appear here, there, and pretty much everywhere.

 It is Christmas, the most wonderful time of the year, after all.
 So, whatever you choose for your newsletter, your subscribers will undoubtedly appreciate it.